SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 "-----------------------------------------------------------------

 "Common table expression
-"The following example procudes the same result as the previous one.
 WITH +it1 AS ( SELECT a~key1, a~a, a~b FROM @itab1 AS a ),
      +it2 AS ( SELECT b~key2, b~d, b~e FROM @itab2 AS b )
 SELECT +it1~key1, +it1~a, +it1~b, +it2~d, +it2~e FROM +it1 LEFT JOIN +it2 ON +it1~key1 = +it2~key2
 INTO TABLE @DATA(itab5).

 "LOOP statements
-"Using the CORRESPONDING operator, BASE retains existing content "The assignment with CORRESPONDING ...
+"Using the CORRESPONDING operator to assign identically named components, "BASE retains existing content
+"The assignment with CORRESPONDING ...
 BASE ... includes a table expression "in which table lines are read and inserted based on the key mapping.
 With the "OPTIONAL addition, errors can be avoided if a line does not exist.